viktorsapozhok/getting-started-tutorials/docs/source/workplace/utils.rst

 Build-essential
 ---------------

 The build-essentials packages are the form of meta-packages that are essential to compile software.
 They contain the GNU/g++ compiler collection, GNU debugger, and a few more libraries and tools that are needed for compiling a program.

 .. code-block:: bash

-    $ sudo apt-get install build-essential
+    $ sudo apt-get install build-essential gcc libpq-dev

 Midnight Commander
 ------------------